 The title is from the novel 'Lady Chatterley's Lover' by D.H.
 Lawrence

 written in 1928.
 See more

-In the scene where the family is reminiscing about Lisa's third birthday, before Bart and Lisa do their old song/dance routine, we see that Maggie's birthday cake is gone.
-In the next shot when the adults are dancing around the table, we see that there is a full cake again.
+When the family is reminiscing about Lisa's third birthday, before Bart and Lisa do their old song and dance routine, Maggie's birthday cake is gone.
+In the next shot, when the adults are dancing around the table, there is a full cake again.
 See more

 Marge, please, old people don't need companionship.
 They need to be isolated and studied so it can be determined what nutrients they have that might be extracted for our personal use.